kercre123/victor/README.md

 ### Brew

 First install [brew](http://brew.sh/).
-Then use brew to install the following dependencies:
+Then use brew to install the following dependencies.
+Note that Apple's included Python can cause problems, so it's recommended to install through brew:

     brew install cmake
     brew install python3
+    brew install python

 ### Android NDK and SDK